 - Third party service providers for processing of information and fulfillment of other requested services.

-- Ministry of Training, Colleges and Universities, the Ministry of Education, the Ministry of Agriculture, Food and Rural Affaires, the Ministry of Health, as well as other relevant or educational research agencies for funding, statistical and research purposes.
+- Ministry of Advanced Education and Skills Development or such successor government ministry or agency from time to time with jurisdiction over the Colleges and entities with which they do business, as well as the Ministry of Education, the Ministry of Agriculture, Food and Rural Affaires, the Ministry of Health, as well as other relevant or educational research agencies for funding, statistical and research purposes.

 - Student information databases maintained by the college, to which the applicant eventually chooses to attend, in order to develop and maintain appropriate policies, programs and funding mechanisms.

 OCAS has a records retention policy that specifies the length of time that records are maintained.
-All personal information is accessible only by OCAS personnel, or service providers, who need access to that information for the performance of their duties or services.
+All personal information, as minimally as required, is accessible by OCAS personnel, and/or third party service providers, who need access to that information for the performance of their duties or services.

 6 - Keeping personal information accurate